Methal-Abeywickrama/Project_Chess/Tasks.md

     # Case:06  the king comes into check
   end

- >> Pawns have a problem containing common intial square
- >> Duplication of possible moves after each turn when the piece does not move
- >> Pawn captures

 >> find a suitable method to print a board when playing as black
 >> change the unicode characters for black and white